angix-uni/Library/README.md

 * Microsoft SQL Server Management Studio

 ## How does it work
 First create a database.
-Code is included in *_Database.txt_* file.
+Code is included in *_books-db.sql_* file.
 Check if the database works.
 Run the project in Netbeans.